-- Women: 68% are women. - First generation students: Among those who open an education IDA, two-thirds (65%) do not have a parent with any college experience. - Youth: 21% are between ages 12 and 24. - Families utilizing public assistance: Among home purchase savers, one in four (26%) reported utilizing public housing assistance at the time of their IDA enrollment. - foster care, survivors of domestic violence, veterans, people with disabilities, immigrants and English-language learners.
+- Women: 68% are women. - First generation students: Among those who open an education IDA, two-thirds (65%) do not have a parent with any college experience. - Youth: 21% are between ages 12 and 24. - Families utilizing public assistance: Among home purchase savers, one in four (26%) reported utilizing public housing assistance at the time of their IDA enrollment. - IDAs also serve youth who experienced foster care, survivors of domestic violence, veterans, people with disabilities, immigrants and English-language learners.